 Worcester Historical Museum has opened the Pretty Powerful: “100 Years of Voting and Style” exhibit to coincide with the 171st anniversary of the First National Woman’s Rights Convention in Worcester in 1850.
 The curators were intentional about including minorities and diversity to accurately portray Worcester’s population and reached out to experts for guidance.

-Jade Nortey, an alumna of Girls Inc. of Worcester, graduate student in public health at Boston University, and Worcester native painted the mural serving as the backdrop to the exhibit.
+Jade Nortey, graduate student in public health at Boston University, and Worcester native painted the mural serving as the backdrop to the exhibit.
 “When Anne Sadick and Worcester Historical Museum invited me to be part of this project, it was an easy ‘Yes’, says Nortey, “Especially since the exhibit is women-centered and the themes readily aligned with my style and art concepts which depict things representative of me as a woman of color.”

 Jade feels fortunate that her first piece of public art would happen because of her lifelong commitment to Girls Inc and because of role models like Ms. Sadick that began when she was a young girl.